Family Exclusions in Car Insurance Policies

 Protect Your Family

 When insuring your vehicle, we give our clients the general advice that you should read and understand your policy with an eye to determining whether the insurance company has this exclusion.
 Give us a call if you’ve been in a car accident and are trying to determine whether insurance will cover you or your family.
 If you are reading this before purchasing insurance, it may be beneficial to have your agent show you the language in the applicable sections of the policy.
-Speak with an experience car accident lawyer today to help determine whether you and your family will be covered by insurance.
+Speak with an experienced car accident lawyer today to help determine whether you and your family will be covered by insurance.
 Remember without that protection, you leave you and your family in a very vulnerable position in which there will be no recovery for an accident caused by you.